 Generally, you must report subchapter S items shown on your Schedule K-1 (and any attached schedules) the same way that the corporation treated the items on its return.
-This rule does not apply if your corporation is within the small S corporation exception and does not elect to have the tax treatment of subchapter S items determined at the corporate level.

-If the treatment on your original or amended return is inconsistent with the corporation's treatment, or if the corporation has not filed a return, you must file Form 8082, Notice of Inconsistent Treatment or Amended Return (Administrative Adjustment Request (AAR)), with your original or amended return to identify and explain any inconsistency (or to note that a corporate return has not been filed).
+If the treatment on your original or amended return is inconsistent with the corporation's treatment, or if the corporation has not filed a return, you must file Form 8082 with your original or amended return to identify and explain any inconsistency (or to note that a corporate return has not been filed).